spryker/spryker-docs/docs/scos/dev/feature-walkthroughs/202204.0/click-and-collect-feature-walkthrough/service-point-cart-subdomain-walkthrough.md

 | ServicePointCartExtension   | vendor/spryker/service-point-cart-extension    |
 | ServicePointCartsRestApi    | vendor/spryker/service-point-carts-rest-api    |

-## 2. Extension point for item replacement strategy in the cart during checkout process
+## 2. Extension point that allows for the implementation of item replacement strategies in the cart during the checkout process

-Allows to provide your own replacement strategy for items in the cart.
+Allows you to provide your strategy for replacing items in your cart.

 **\Spryker\Zed\ServicePointCartExtension\Dependency\Plugin\ServicePointQuoteItemReplaceStrategyPluginInterface**